 Note See also Policy 103 - State Projects.
 933.1 Composition The Project Oversight Committee is a standing committee, composed of a chair and as many additional members considered necessary by the board.
 The chair and at least one other committee member must be a sitting director.
 933.2 Chair Duties See Policy 901.9 for general responsibilities of committee chairs.
 The Project Oversight committee chair: Has overall responsibility for the committee's operation and assigns committee members to fulfill the duties of the committee.
 Provides regular updates to the board of directors or leadership team on the committee's activities and needs.
 Makes recommendations to the board, after committee review, to enact new state projects three months after receipt of an application.
 Prepares and monitors the annual committee budget.

-933.3 Committee Member Duties · r general responsibilities of committee members.
-It committee members assist the committee chair to meet the e and goals by: committee for making a recommittee for making a recommittee for making and recommittee for making and working with the project by Conducting and guidance, including a Evaluation Review consisting policy.
-O Working those ating projects' budgets before they are sent to the board for val. ving projects' policies and procedures to ensure practices are tent across multiple delivery sites and consistent with state 933.4 Committee Annual Review review of each proje nt Committee conducts an annual procedural and financial ect.
-The committee makes recommendations to the board on jects and if/when to discontinue projects.
-933.5 Review for Multiple Delivery Projects For a project with multiple delivery sites, such as Tech Trek, a sampling of several sites is enough, with the sites selected rotated from year to year. , Review Should include Financial Reviewing the budget, actual income/expenses, and a sampling of deposits and vouchers.

-Procedural Contacting a sampling of the participants and volunteers to ensure procedures were followed and all insurance, risk management, and legal requirements of a project are met. '
+933.3 Committee Member Duties Prepares and monitors the annual committee budget.
+See Policy 901.10 for general responsibilities of committee members.
+The Project Oversight committee members assist the committee chair to meet the committee's purpose and goals by: Helping evaluate new state project proposals, consulting with the finance committee for fiscal impact, and other committees as appropriate, and making a recommendation to the chair to put forward to the board.
+Assisting in the development and execution of new projects, including working with the project coordinator to create policies and procedures for the project by the end of the first year of its operation.
+Conducting annual evaluations of current state projects, under the chair's guidance, including:

+933.4 Committee Annual Review The Project Oversight Committee conducts an annual procedural and financial review of each project.
+The committee makes recommendations to the board on how to improve projects and if/when to discontinue projects.
+933.5 Review for Multiple Delivery Projects Reviewing the budget, actual income/expenses, and a sampling of deposits and vouchers.
+Contacting a sampling of the participants and volunteers to ensure procedures were followed and all insurance, risk management, and legal requirements of a project are met.